What is a Hospital Water Safety Plan or WSP?

 Understanding how water is delivered via the system, how it is used, where the risks exist and how the quality of that water can be maintained, is crucial to creating a good WSP.

-Find, assess, and control the risks with a WSP
+Find, assess, and control the risks with a Water Safety Plan

 Water safety risk assessments